VroomDev/VroomRacer/README.md

 Dimensions: 4.3mm x 5.1mm x 2.1 mm

 Example of installed photo sensor in the track.
 This was glued with JBWeld, but a better option is super glue.
 Note the two red dots, by installing the sensors there, the drill bit will self align and be perfect across the track.
-The wires used are the ones with yiur Arduino kit.
+The wires used are the ones with an Arduino kit.
 No soldering required.
 ![track sensors](./20250112_174824~2.jpg)